Intel-bigdata/SSM/docs/small-file-solution.md

 <img src="./small-file-read-arch.png"  width="550" height="350"/>

 In additon to write and read, we also provide HDFS compatabile operations as follows.
+Note all these operations will be done against SSM metastore instead of NameNode since small files meta are kept in the metastore.
 We don't support append and truncate small files, we can consider such later in future.
 * rename small file
 * delete small file
 * query small file status